knitex202/hassan-portfolio/replit.md

 ## Overview

 This is a professional portfolio website for Hassan Wilson, a Full Stack Software Engineer and Content Strategist with 10+ years of experience in digital strategy, political campaigns, and software development.
-The application serves as both a showcase of professional work and a demonstration of technical capabilities, featuring sections for about information, experience, portfolio work, and contact details.
-The site includes interactive email template previews and a sophisticated UI built with modern web technologies.
+The application showcases professional work and technical capabilities with sections for about information, experience timeline, photography/videography portfolio, custom email templates, and contact details.
+The site features live email template sending functionality and responsive design optimized for all devices.

+## Recent Updates (August 2025)

+✓ Complete portfolio website built with modern React/TypeScript stack ✓ Photography gallery with lightbox modal for campaign and event coverage ✓ Videography showcase highlighting political and digital content work
+✓ Two custom email templates for political campaigns:
+  - Jasmine Crockett gerrymandering action email with ActBlue donation integration
+  - National Guard deployment response email for crisis communication ✓ Live email sending functionality using Nodemailer and Gmail SMTP ✓ Resume download feature serving the attached PDF document ✓ Professional UI design with navy/blue color scheme and smooth animations ✓ Mobile-responsive navigation and layout optimization

 ## User Preferences